-Butternut Squash soup is simple to make from scratch!
+Butternut Squash soup is simple to make from scratch with the help of our beloved Vitamix!
 I will say that the prepping of the squash can be time consuming...the deseeding, peeling and chopping.
-But if you have a Cuisinart or food processor, take advantage of it!
-I don't.
-So, I had to do it by hand, the old fashioned way.
-If you're willing to spend a bit more money, you can also buy the squash precut, and that saves loads of time.
+If you're willing to spend a bit more money, you can buy the squash precut, and that saves loads of time.
 Regardless, the whole recipe can be made in 28 minutes!

 IS BUTTERNUT SQUASH SOUP HEALTHY?